aphototool/A-Photo-Tool-Libre/INSTALL_SNAP.md

 ### How to Install (Snap for 64 bit Intel / AMD or 64 bit ARM)

 A Snap version of A Photo Tool (Libre) can be installed from Snap Store.
-If you run Ubuntu or have installed Snap Store App search the app from there or goto Snap Store web page https://snapcraft.io/aphototoollibre
+If you run Ubuntu or have installed Snap Store App search the app from there or goto Snap Store web page https://snapcraft.io/aphototoollibre.
 There you can find instructions for several Linux distributions.

-Here are simple instructions for Raspberry Pi running latest Raspberry Pi OS.
-General info is here https://snapcraft.io/docs/installing-snap-on-raspbian
+Here are simple instructions for **Raspberry Pi** running latest Raspberry Pi OS.
+Detailed info is here https://snapcraft.io/docs/installing-snap-on-raspbian.

-1. If you have not previously installed Snapd then enter following commands
+If you have not previously installed Snapd then prepare for Snaps by executing steps 1 to 3.
+Installing A Photo Too (Libre) as Snap is steps 4 to 6.

+1. Install snapd.
 ```
 sudo apt update
 ```